elifesciences/elife-flux-cluster/docs/monitoring-alerting.md

 Monitoring and Alerting
 =======================

-This document only covers the PrometheusOperator.
+This document only covers the VictoriaMetrics Operator.
+It is designed to be compatible with PrometheusOperator, including with the PrometheusOperator CRDs

-## Prometheus Metrics
+## Metrics

 -   instrument your app and expose a metrics endpoint [(docs)](https://prometheus.io/docs/instrumenting/clientlibs/)